kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 # PnP Preparation [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/kebaldwi/DNAC-TEMPLATES)
 ## Overview
-This Lab is designed to be a standalone lab ot be used either in the DCLOUD environment or as part of the setup for a Proof ov Concept at a customers lab.
+This Lab is designed to be a standalone lab ot be used either in the DCLOUD environment or as part of the setup for a Proof of Concept at a customers lab.
 This information may also help from a deployment or implementation point of view to ensure that all the necessary steps are complete prior to onboarding any devices within DNA Center.

 We will be utilizing the lab in this manner:
 ![json](./images/DCLOUD_Topology_PnPLab.png?raw=true "Import JSON")